ahmadbelb/Software_Lab_2021_Documentation/docs/install.rst

  .. image:: img/Fig1.png
    :width: 300

-Figure 7: To cut the mesh-geometry into two parts, some triangles need to be redefined.
+   :alt: Figure 7: To cut the mesh-geometry into two parts, some triangles need to be redefined.